trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 ## Running the layer 1 node

+1. Ensure that the port that the node runs on (by default, 8732) is accessible from outside its system.
+You may need to adapt your firewall rules or set up network address translation (NAT) to direct external traffic to the node.

 1. Initialize the Octez node for the network.
 For example, to initialize it for Ghostnet, run this command: